The Amazon Outage Is a Warning. Is Your AI Agent Flying Blind?

 Without it, agents are “flying blind,” making decisions that are hypothetically optimal in a vacuum but operationally disastrous in the real world.

-To safely harness AI speed, we have to adopt runtime aware development and validation.
-We can connect the AI code agent’s reasoning loop directly to the runtime across all environments, from QA and Staging to Pre-production, and our AI SRE (site reliability engineering) tools to confirm that these changes do not negatively impact downstream dependencies and third-party integrations.
+To safely harness AI speed, we have to adopt runtime aware development.
+We can connect the AI coding agent’s reasoning loop directly to the runtime across all environments, from QA and Staging to Pre-production, and our AI SRE (site reliability engineering) tools to confirm that these changes do not negatively impact downstream dependencies and third-party integrations.

 “If I apply this logic to the current live traffic pattern, what happens to the call stack?”
 This “ground truth” feedback loop prevents hazardous hallucinations before they ever leave the authoring stage.